 Federal Financial Aid

 Federal Direct Stafford Loan

 The Federal Direct Stafford Loan Program provides low-interest loans to US citizens pursuing graduate education.
-The maximum loan eligibility is $20,500 per academic year and the interest rate is fixed at 6.80%.
+The maximum loan eligibility is $20,500 per academic year and the interest rate is currently 5.41%.

 Federal Perkins Loan